-Local area planning is done for unincorporated communities and typically includes private, Yukon and Settlement Lands.
+Local area planning is done for unincorporated communities and typically includes private lands, Yukon public lands, and Settlement Lands.
 As official community plans, local area plans include policies and maps that designate (or "zone") areas for different uses, such as Residential, Recreational or Industrial.